tahminator/sapling/README.md

 2. I took a lot of inspiration from Spring, but I don't believe that it would be correct to try to force Express.js or Typescript to adopt OOP entirely, which leads me to my next point:
     - The best reason to use Sapling is that you can also eject out of the object oriented environment and run regular functional Express.js without having to do anything extra or hacky.

-3.I prefer Sapling to another library like Nest.js because Nest.js is too heavy of an abstraction.
-I only want what would be helpful to reduce issues during development, nothing more & (ideally) nothing else.
+3. I prefer Sapling to other libraries like Nest.js because they are usually too heavy of an abstraction.
+I only want what would be helpful to improve development speed without getting in my way, nothing more & (ideally) nothing else.

 ## Examples